developer-portal/content/tools/docker/compose.md

 ## Troubleshooting

-It may happen to you that something doesn't work and you'll end up with error message like this:
+It may happen to you that something does not work and you will end up with error message like this:

 ```
 Starting awesomeweb_db_1...